 Clearwire in a multi-player joint venture with Sprint Nextel to combine their wireless broadband units to create a $14.55 billion communications company, concentrating on rolling out a WiMAX mobile network.

-Sun Capital Partners in connection with its proxy contest for the election of a minority slate of directors to the Board of Directors of Furniture Brands International, Inc.
+Sun Capital Partners in connection with its successful proxy contest for the election of a minority slate of directors to the Board of Directors of Furniture Brands International, Inc.

 Sun Capital Partners in connection with its approximately $750 million unsolicited tender offer for, and subsequent acquisition of, Kellwood Company.